-This DD presents the selected response action at the 2.36-Inch Rocket Area MRS, for the Former Camp Fannin, in Smith County, Texas.
+This DD presents the selected response action at the 60 mm Mortar Range MRS, at the Former Camp Fannin, in Smith County, Texas.
 The USACE is the lead agency under the DERP at the Former Camp Fannin FUDS, and has developed this DD consistent with the CERCLA, as amended, and the NCP.
-This DD will be incorporated into the larger Administrative Record file for the Former Camp Fannin, which is available for public view at Tyler Public Library, 201 South College Avenue, Tyler, Texas 75702.
+This DD will be incorporated into the larger Administrative Record file for the Former Camp Fannin, which is available for public view at the Tyler Public Library, 201 South College Avenue, Tyler, Texas 75702.

-The estimated cost for the recommended remedy at the 2.36-Inch Rocket Area MRS is \$9,386,580.00.
-Additionally, because this remedy does not allow for UU/UE, five year reviews will also be required.
-The estimated present worth cost for conducting five year reviews for 30 years is \$358,020.00.
-Therefore, the total estimated total cost for the selected remedy is approximately \$9,744,600.00.
-This document, presenting the selected remedy with a present worth cost estimate of \$9,386,580.00 is approved by the undersigned, pursuant to Memorandum, CEMP-CED (200-1a), July 29, 2016, subject: Redelegation of Assignment of Mission Execution Functions Associated with Department of Defense Lead Agent Responsibilities for the Formerly Used Defense Sites Program, and to Engineer Regulation 200-3-1, FUDS Program Policy.
+The estimated cost for the selected remedy at the 60 mm Mortar Area MRS is \$23,295,690.00.
+Additionally, because this remedy does not allow for UU/UE, five year reviews will be required.
+The estimated cost for conducting five year reviews for 30 years is \$358,020.00.
+Therefore, the total estimated cost of the selected remedy is \$23,653,710.00.
+This document, presenting the selected remedy with a present worth cost estimate of \$23,653,710.00, is approved by the undersigned, pursuant to Memorandum, CEMP-CED (200-1a), July 29, 2016, subject: Redelegation of Assignment of Mission Execution Functions Associated with Department of Defense Lead Agent Responsibilities for the Formerly Used Defense Sites Program, Engineer Regulation 200-3-1, FUDS Program Policy and to the Memorandum, CEMP (1200C PERM February 9, 2017, subject: Interim Guidance Document for the Formerly Used Defense Sites (FUDS) Decision Document (DD) Staffing and Approval.